TMJ Disorder Causes Tooth Pain – Symptoms & Causes

 If you develop trigger points in your temporalis muscle, they could cause pain in any of your upper teeth.
 Both the masseter muscle and the temporalis muscle are activated when you use your jaw for talking or chewing.
 They can also be activated if you are clenching or grinding your teeth.

 Trigger points in muscles can cause many other issues beyond toothaches, such as tension headaches and ear pain.
 Trigger points are often a sign of temporomandibular joint (TMJ) disorder, a disorder causing pain in your jaw joint and the muscles that control jaw function.
-Some other signs of TMJ disorder include pain with chewing, clicking or popping or grating noises in your joints, facial pain, locking of your jaw, or an ache or ringing in your ears.
+Some other signs of TMJ disorder include pain with chewing, clicking or popping, or grating noises in your joints, facial pain, locking of your jaw, or an ache or ringing in your ears.
+Learn what is the best mouth guard for TMJ patients.

 1. Patient education and self-care